rahimlis/badgedtablayout/README.md

 app:badgeBackgroundColor="@color/badge_background_color"
 app:badgeTextColor="@color/badge_text_color"
 ```
-you also change every property programmatically, look at class documentation for more information.
+you also can change every property programmatically, look at class documentation for more information.
+# Contribution
 Feel free to make pull requests and open issues if you meet any.
 Please add your app name if you use this library in the issues.
 I will add your app into the list.